mkoistinen/djangocms-styledlink/README.md

 which will allow the user to select any published CMS Page as an internal destination.

-The developer may update this setting to include other models as follows:
+The developer may update this setting to include other models as well.
+Each model is specified within its own dict.
+The resulting drop-down list will contain objects grouped by their `type`.
+The order of the `type`s in the list is defined by the order of their definition in this setting.

-The only required attribute is `class_path`, which must be the full path to the model.
+The only required attribute for each model is `class_path`, which must be the full path to the model.

 Additional attributes are:

-`type`: This is the name that will appear in the grouped dropdown menu.
+* `type`: This is the name that will appear in the grouped dropdown menu.
 If not specified, the name of the class will be used E.g., "Page".

-`filter`: You can specify additional filtering rules here.
-This must be
-          specified as a dict but is converted directly into kwargs internally, so, `{'published': True}` becomes
-          `filter(published=True)` for example.
+* `filter`: You can specify additional filtering rules here.
+This must be specified as a dict but is converted directly into kwargs internally, so, `{'published': True}` becomes `filter(published=True)` for example.

-`order_by`: Specify the ordering of any found objects exactly as you would
-            in a queryset.
+* `order_by`: Specify the ordering of any found objects exactly as you would in a queryset.

-A full example:
+NOTE: Each of the defined models **must** define a get_absolute_url() method on its objects or the configuration will be rejected.

+### An example of mutliple types.

 ```` python
 DJANGOCMS_STYLEDLINK_MODELS = [